Chikankari: The Craft of Lucknow

 Chikan for all

 Chikan is now available for all and sundry.
-Chikankari is done on suits, anarkali, stoles, dupattas, sarees, kurti, tops, lehangas, gharars, sharars, and even gowns.
+Chikankari is done on suits, anarkali, stoles, dupatta, sarees, kurti, tops, lehanga, gharara, sharara, and even gowns.
 Not only on items of clothing, the embroidery is also used to beautify bed sheets, stoles, scarfs, cushion covers, curtains, table mats, table napkins, and what not.

 How useful was this post?